-On days when a fast and simple breakfast is needed, a basic frittata recipe is a great way to save time.
+On days when a fast and simple breakfast is needed, a basic frittata recipe saves invaluable time (and delivers on a hearty helping of healthy veggies to boot!).
 Just prepare and stick in the oven while you get ready or shower, and it is ready by the time you are done.
-(Try these ham and cheese muffin cups for another super-fast breakfast idea)
+(Or try these ham and cheese muffin cups for another super-fast breakfast idea!)

 This recipe is very versatile and can be changed to fit your family’s tastes.
 You can use leftovers from the night before and pre-chop as you put them away to save extra time.

 In fact, I feel bad even calling this a “recipe” since it is such a loose term, but I’ve made many variations of this:

 - A family favorite, a Caprese frittata with basil and tomato